rubenfiszel/master-thesis/src/rbpf.md

 ## The decline of Moore's law

 The Moore's law [^moore] has prevailed in the computation world for the last 4 decades.
 With each generation of processor, the promise of an exponentially faster execution.
-Transistors are reaching the scale of 10nm, only 100 times bigger than an atom.
+However, transistors are reaching the scale of 10nm, only 100 times bigger than an atom.
 Unfortunately, the quantum rules of physics which govern the infinitesimally, start to manifest themselves.
 In particular, quantum tunneling move electrons from classically insurmountable barrier, making computations approximate, containing a non negligible fraction of errors.

 ![The number of transistors throughout the years.
 We can observe a recent start of a decline](moorelaw.png)

 ## The rise of Hardware

-Hardware and Software designate here respectively programs that are executed as code for a general purpose processing unit and programs that are synthesized as circuits.
+Hardware and Software designate here respectively programs that are executed as code for a general purpose processing unit and programs that are hardware description and synthesized as circuits.
 The dichotomy is not very well-defined and we can think of it as a spectrum.
 General-purpose computing on graphics processing units (GPGPU) is in-between in the sense that it is general purpose but relevant only for embarrassingly parallel tasks [^embarpar] and very efficient when used well.
-They have benefited from high-investment and many generations of iterations and hence, for some tasks, can rivalize or even surpass Hardware.
+GPUs have benefited from high-investment and many generations of iterations and hence, for some tasks, can rivalize or even surpass hardware such as field-programmable gate array (FPGA).

 ![Hardware vs Software](hwsf.jpg)

 Hardware has always been there but application-specific integrated circuit (ASIC) has prohibitive costs upfront (in the range of $100M for a tapeout).
-Reprogrammable hardware like field-programmable gate array (FPGA) have only been used marginally and for some specific industries like high-frequency trading.
-But now Hardware is the next natural step to increase performance, at least until a computing revolution happen, like quantum computing, but this is not realist for the near future.
-However, hardware do not enjoy the same quality of tooling, language and integrated development environments (IDE) as software.
-This is one the motivation behind Spatial: bridging the gap between Software and Hardware by abstracting control flows through language constructions.
+Reprogrammable hardware like FPGA have only been used marginally and for some specific industries like high-frequency trading.
+But now Hardware is the next natural step to increase performance, at least until a computing revolution happen, like quantum computing, but it is unlikely to happen in the near future.
+Nevertheless, hardware do not enjoy the same quality of tooling, language and integrated development environments (IDE) as software.
+This is one the motivation behind Spatial: bridging the gap between software and hardware by abstracting control flows through language constructions.

 ## Hardware as companion accelerators